briantam23/utilities-app/README.md

 * `npm run start:dev`
 * open up [localhost:3000](http://localhost:3000) in a web browser

-The `run start:dev` command will run both the `webpack` process (in watch mode) to build your client-side javascript files, and the Node process for your server with `nodemon`.
+The `run start:dev` command will run both the `webpack` process (in watch mode) to build your client-side Javascript files, and the Node process for your server with `nodemon`.

 ### Miscellaneous

-* created tests for React Components, the Redux Store, Routes, Models, and Functions, which can be run with `npm run test`
+* created Tests for React Components, the Redux Store, Routes, Models, and Functions, which can be run with `npm run test`